mutt0-ds/mutt0-ds.github.io/_posts/2022-03-21-global-logger.md

 ```

-I admired this solution not only because it's elegant, but eventually if a colleague reads the code of the script, they won't get confused by the logger logic, and hence one can easily debug the code by commenting on just the decorator line.
+I admired this solution not only because it's elegant, but eventually **if a colleague reads the code of the script, he won't get confused by the logger logic**, and hence one can easily debug the code by commenting on just the decorator line.
 Simple, isn't it?

 ## 📦 Data Layer : SQL Server Database